 The key to a smart dropshipping profit margin?
 Remember to stay competitive.
 Of course, you want to cover your costs and earn revenue.
 Make sure to research the competition’s prices to get a reasonable range and then choose a profit margin balance that will win over customers.

 There are 3 main costs to consider when starting a dropshipping business online:

 Your eCommerce platform plan: $17-$35 per month with Wix.

 Your marketing: This depends on your strategy.
-Each Wix Business and eCommerce Premium Plan includes professional marketing tools built in.
+Each Wix Business and eCommerce Premium plan comes with built-in professional marketing tools.
 Additional costs, like targeted Facebook Ads, can add around $79 per month.